rofl0r/microsocks/README.md

 It's very lightweight, and very light on resources too:

-for every client, a thread with a stack size of 16KB is spawned. the main process basically doesn't consume any resources at all.
+for every client, a thread with a low stack size is spawned. the main process basically doesn't consume any resources at all.

 the only limits are the amount of file descriptors and the RAM.